Esri/templates-common-library/src/structuralFunctionality/language-switcher/README.md

 ### Expand group

-This method is used to update the expand group to allow only one expand within the group to opened at a time.
+Sets the expand widget's group property to allow just one expand widget within a group to be opened at a time.

-updateExpandGroup(group: string): void;
+setExpandGroup(group: string): void;

 ```
   this._handles.add([